The Citadel

 TRY A TOUR TO DISCOVER VIETNAM ATTRACTION HERE!

-Thien Mu Pagoda
+Thien Mu

-Hue's most famous pagoda
+Hue 's most famous pagoda

 As with the tombs, there are more pagodas surrounding Hue than you can shake a stick at.
-If you're only going to see one pagoda, make it Thien Mu.
-It's situated in a beautiful spot over looking the Perfume River, on the river road that runs along the north bank, about 3.5km west of the railway bridge.
+If you're

 Built in 1844 by Emporer Thieu Tri, it features some golden Buddha images at the base, along with a big bell cast in 1710, and a stone turtle holding a marble stele inscribed in the 17th century.
-In 1963 a Buddhist monk named Thich Quang Duc shocked the world by travelling to Saigon, pouring a can of gas over his head, and lighting himself on fire, in protest of American interference in South Vietnam's self-determination.
-The image of a robed man, sitting cross-legged on the pavement, rocking back and forth in meditation as he was consumed by flames, was broadcast on American television.
-It was the first in what would be a long series of disturbing images brought into American homes during the world's first TV war -- images that would eventually ignite a backlash against the war, and lead inevitably to the American withdrawal, and the north Vietnamese victory.
+In 1963 a Buddhist monk named Thich Quang Duc shocked the world by travelling to Saigon, pouring a can of gas over his head, and lighting himself on fire, in protest of American interference in

 The monk in question hailed from this particular pagoda, which still functions as a monastery to this day.
-The Austin motorcar he used to drive down to Saigon is on display in the sanctuary in back.
+The

 More details

-3.5km west of the Phu Xuan Bridge
+west of the

-Elephant Springs
+Elephant

 Thuan An Beach